2key/contracts/README.md

-# 2key.network
+## 2key.network

 ### 2key.network Smart-Contracts architecture

-In order to accomplish initial idea, and create a network which handle properly user reputation, security of assets and other information, while balancing to handle UX on the other side, which was very challenging task, 2key.network operates with over 30 Smart-Contracts.
+In order to accomplish initial idea, and create a network which handle properly user reputation, security of assets and other information, while balancing to handle UX on the other side, which was very challenging task, 2key.network operates with over 30 Smart-Contracts and interfaces.

+All contracts can be found [here](contracts)

 There are 2 types of contracts:

-* Contracts deployed by 2key  (Singleton contracts)
+* Contracts deployed by 2key  ([Singleton contracts](contracts/2key/singleton-contracts))
-* Contracts deployed by contractors (Non-Singleton contracts - Campaigns)
+* Contracts deployed by contractors ([Non-Singleton contracts - Campaigns](contracts/2key/acquisition-campaign-contracts))

 ##### Singleton contracts